nolanyee/data-science-portfolio/poker-ai/README.md

 ### Probability of Losing Hand
 Once the combinations of all hands has been determined, the probability is determined by dividing by C<sup>*n*</sup><sub>5</sub> where *n* is the total number of cards in the deck.

 The probabilities of all the different hands are arranged in order.
 Then the cumulative sum is used to calculated the probability of the user having a higher or lower hand than the computer.
 The probability of having a losing hand will be denoted as *p<sub>lose</sub>*.
+Note that this is calculated assuming nothing is known about the opponent's hand, in other words the probability density distribution is uniform for the opponent.

 ### Pot Probability
 Another important probability is the pot probability (related to pot odds), *p<sub>pot</sub>*.
 The pot probability is defined as *gain / (gain+loss)*, which, as a conservative estimate, is calculated as *(pot - total previous bet) / (pot + current bet + current raise)*.
 This represents the reqired probability of having a losing hand to break even on average.
 The higher the pot probability, the higher probability of losing the player can tolerate.
 For a bet to be sensible, the probability of having a losing hand and unsuccessful bluff must be less than the pot probability.